What is my assessment?

 Yes.
 The notice must be in writing and mailed at least 15 days prior to the Board of Review meeting.
 The notice contains the amount of the changed assessment and the time, date, and place of the local Board of Review meeting.
 The notice must include information notifying the owner of the procedures to be used to object to the assessment.

 How can I find out about my assessment?

-The assessment for each property is listed in books called assessment rolls that are open for examination at the office of the Clerk or the Assessor during regular office hours.
+The assessment for each property is listed in books called assessment rolls that are available for review on the City of Janesville website or open for examination at the office of the Clerk or the Assessor during regular office hours.
 In many districts, each property is identified by a parcel number that also appears on your tax bill.
 Your name should also appear on the assessment roll opposite the legal description of your property.
 Properties other than your own may be viewed as well.

 Is my property assessment fair, accurate and equitable?

 The City uses a CAMA (computer assisted mass appraisal) system to produce property values.
 The simplified description of that is “a giant calculator”.
 Physical property data and other value factors collected and monitored by Assessment staff are entered into the calculator and it completes the math.
 Thus, in general, your property has been assessed equitably since the value has been arrived at using the same principles, practices, and math used to estimate the values of all other properties within the city.
 Your assessment is accurate if the data that was used for your property is correct.
 That is why the Assessment staff periodically requests to inspect properties and update data.
 Uniformity of assessment within each class of property and between the classes is another indicator of equity.
 The Wisconsin Department of Revenue annually reviews the assessment levels by class for each jurisdiction.
 In summary, if your assessment is accurate, equitable, and uniform, then it is a fair estimate of the value of your property.